Motril

 Ferries from Motril port: schedules and tickets

-The port of Motril is a great starting point for a trip to Morocco with ferry routes to Al Hoceima and Nador.
-From Motril, you can also catch the ferry to the Spanish exclave Melilla on the north coast of Africa.
-Here, you can find more information on the ferry routes from Motril to Morocco:
+The ferry port of Motril is a great starting point for a trip to Morocco with ferry routes to Tangier (Tanger Med), Al Hoceima and Nador.
+From Motril, you can also catch the ferry to the Spanish enclave of Melilla on the north coast of Africa.
+The ferry routes are operated by Baleària and Naviera Armas.

-• Motril - Al Hoceima ferry: the ferry route from Motril to Al Hoceima is a seasonal route operating 2 days a week.
-The ferry trip takes about 5 hours to reach the port of Al Hoceima and the ticket cost is around €40.
+• Motril - Al Hoceima ferry: the ferry route from Motril to Al Hoceima is active most months of the year with 2-3 weekly crossings.
+The ferry usually takes about 7-8 hours to reach the port of Al Hoceima and the ticket cost starts at around €50.

-• Motril - Nador ferry: there are 4 weekly connections from Motril to Nador, lasting around 4 hours.
-Tickets to Nador start at approximately €33.
+• Motril - Nador ferry: there are usually 2 weekly ferry connections from Motril to Nador, lasting around 7 hours.
+Tickets to Nador start at €40.

 Also, there is a ferry route connecting Motril to the Spanish autonomous city located on the northwest coast of Africa.
-The Motril - Melilla ferry route runs 6 weekly crossings, taking about 6 hours.
-Tickets cost around €35, depending on the season.
+The Motril - Melilla ferry route runs 2-3 weekly crossings, taking about 6-7.5 hours.
+Tickets cost around €55, depending on the season.

-Where is the ferry port in Motril
+Where is the ferry port in Motril?

-The ferry port of Motril is located 5km from the town center.
+The ferry port of Motril is located 5 km from the town center.

-How to get to Motril port
+How to get to Motril port?

 The port of Motril is near the town and you can easily get to the port by vehicle, a taxi or a bus.